hackclub/hackclub/workshops/backjack/README.md

  What push back object does it add the element at the end of the list inside the vector.

- tips: You want to learn more method to add elements inside a vector [check it out here](https://www.codegrepper.com/code-examples/cpp/adding+element+in+vector+c%2B%2B).
+ tips: You want to learn more methods to add elements inside a vector [check it out here](https://www.codegrepper.com/code-examples/cpp/adding+element+in+vector+c%2B%2B).

 Now we also need to add this number inside the player card totals, to do that we will say ` Tl_Pl_card ` plus equal to ` Pl_card_cont ` this will automatically add it to the total :